It started out as simple play

 Animals do their best to survive and raise their young.
 Bold seagulls and pigeons steal food.
-Alligators may snatch the hand that feeds them.
+Alligators are known to snatch the hand that feeds them.
 The smell of food attracts animals.

 Human life styles are unsafe for animals.
 They must retain fear to stay away from roads, airports and boating areas.
 Homeowners panic over wildlife in houses, pools, porches or garages.

 Keep wildlife wild.
 Visitors to wild habitats should observe posted warnings.
-Parks offer information for enrichment and safety.
-Reading to children raises awareness about animals that share our world.
+Parks maintain information for enrichment and safety.
+Reading to children raises awareness about the animals sharing our world.

-Safety information should be explained to children.
+Safety bulletins should be explained to children.
 They may not appreciate animals after placing themselves in danger.
 Tours and tips inform people about their surroundings.

 On safari at parks, visitors may come across rare animals.
 They might never again be experienced.
-Parks present information about large and small animals that roamed lands and waters before people arrived.
+Parks present facts about large and small animals that roamed lands and waters before people arrived.

 Rabbits are popular for backyard habitats.
 Bears, bobcats, foxes, jackals, porcupines, skunks or wolves may take over the rabbit patch.
 A bird feeder may lure rats and squirrels.